gradle/gradle/subprojects/docs/src/docs/release/notes.md

 for particular Gradle versions.
 If a certain feature is not supported, TestKit throws an exception.
 Please check the [user guide](userguide/test_kit.html#sub:test-kit-compatibility) for an overview of known TestKit limitations.

+### File details are read eagerly when creating a `FileVisitDetails`

+Prior to Gradle 2.10, most implementations would delegate calls to `FileVisitDetails.getLastModified()` and `FileVisitDetails.getSize()` to the actual visited file.
+Gradle 2.10 introduced an optimisation where these values were read eagerly for some implementations of `FileVisitDetails` on some Java versions.

+In Gradle 2.11, this behaviour is consistent across all Java versions and operating systems.
+The values for `lastModified` and `size` are determined eagerly when visiting a File tree.
+This provides a more consistent, reliable API and permits Gradle to make optimizations when reading these values.

 ### API Classes

 - `Specs.or()` has been deprecated and will be removed in Gradle 3.0.
 You should use `Specs.union()` instead.